 As of this update, the Better Business Bureau is reporting that CPS has been accredited since 2011 and is awarding the company an “A+” rating.
-The BBB is showing two complaints filed in the last 36 months, with one related to billing or collection and the other due to a delivery issue.
-For some unknown reason, the BBB does not currently show the outcomes of these complaints.
-However, since it is our belief that “A+” ratings should be reserved for companies with zero complaints, we have slightly adjusted the BBB’s grade to an “A.”
+The BBB is showing two complaints filed in the last 36 months, both of which were related to billing or collection.
+Both complaints either were resolved to the dissatisfaction of the merchant or did not receive a final response from the merchant.
+In light of the company’s low complaint total, we agree with the BBB’s rating at this time.